 - Start Small: Begin with a single use case (e.g., appointment reminders) to test Message Blink’s functionality before scaling to bulk campaigns.

 - Leverage Support: Message Blink offers customer support and documentation.
-Contact their team (e.g., via [email protected]) for assistance during setup.
+Contact their team (e.g., via [email protected]) for assistance during setup or review the Message Blink FAQ.

 - Stay Updated: Check Message Blink’s AppExchange listing or website for updates on new features or compliance requirement